 There are many types of doctorate degrees, and students may seek a doctorate to enter or advance a professional career, begin residency in the medical field, continue with scientific research or enter academia.
-Enrolling in a doctorate program requires a significant investment, possibly in the neighborhood $300,000 for five years of study.
+Enrolling in a doctorate program requires a significant investment - sometimes as much as $200,000 for five years of study.

 The Average Cost of a Doctorate Degree

-According to the Department of Education's National Center for Education Statistics (NCES), the average cost of a doctorate degree at a public school in 2008 reached $48,400 each year.
-Private school tuition during the same year rose to $60,000 annually.
-A typical doctoral program takes five full-time years to complete, bringing the total cost to $242,000-$300,000 (nces.ed.gov).
+According to the U.S. Department of Education's National Center for Education Statistics (NCES), the average net price of a doctorate degree at a public school in the 2007-2008 school year reached $23,200 each year.
+Private school tuition during the same year rose to $35,800 annually.
+A typical doctoral program takes five full-time years to complete, bringing the total cost to roughly $123,500-$181,500, depending on whether attendance is at a public or private school (nces.ed.gov).

 How to Pay for a Doctorate Degree

-NCES reports that over half of all doctoral students attend school full-time and 93% receive some form of financial assistance.
+NCES reports that over half of all doctoral students attend school full-time and 93% received some form of financial assistance in 2007-2008.
 Many lending companies, non-profit organizations and employers offer financial aid to help students pay for their education.

 Fellowships, grants and scholarships do not need repayment, but often come with strict eligibility requirements.
-Many schools offer annual stipends, assistantships and on-campus teaching jobs to help a student's fund his or her education during enrollment in a program.
+Many schools offer annual stipends, assistantships and on-campus teaching jobs to help a student fund his or her education.
 Doctoral students should look into any type of free aid available before applying for loan assistance.